 Goodbye, Spain

 It's time to say farewell.
-After a leisurely breakfast, a car will pick you up and transfer you to the airport, where you'll catch your flight home.
-This concludes your great Spanish adventure.
+After a leisurely breakfast, a car will pick you up and transfer you to the airport, where you'll catch your flight home or continue your European adventure.
 Adios!

 Map